NicodemusGurion/nicodemusgurion.github.io/_includes/QH/Muhammad.md

 Which translates as:

 > She said: My father asked permission from the Prophet, … and he came between him and his shirt and began to kiss and cuddle.

+Another example is found in [Sunan Abi Dawud 5224](https://sunnah.com/abudawud:5224)

+> a man of the Ansar, said that while he was given to jesting and was talking to the people and making them laugh, the Prophet poked him under the ribs with a stick.
+He said: Let me take retaliation.
+He said: Take retaliation.
+He said: You are wearing a shirt but I am not.
+The Prophet then raised his shirt and the man embraced him and began to kiss his side.
+Then he said: This is what I wanted, Messenger of Allah!

 ### Muhammad ordered his followers to bite their father's penis